 What is User-Centered Design

-User-Centered Design (UCD), also known as the Human-Centered Design, or Design Thinking, is a project approach that puts the user of the software at the center of its design and development.
+User-Centred Design (UCD), also known as the Human-Centered Design, or Design Thinking, is a project approach that puts the user of the software at the centre of its design and development.
 This guarantees that the software will be easy to use and focused solely on providing the user with the best experience.

 There are four stages involved in UCD and include many different tools and technical approaches useful for an effective process.
 These four stages are: